-Headings for a marketing brief
+Headings for your marketing brief

 Background to brief

 First, describe the problem you wish to address i.e. what has happened to make this brief necessary.
-Also any relevant contextual information on why now, what has already been done, and how this issue or challenge fits with any other initiatives within the company.
+Also any relevant contextual information on why now, what has already been done, and how your issue or challenge fits with any other initiatives within the company.

 Business and marketing objectives

-Next, describe your business objectives (usually in monetary terms), marketing objectives (in terms of customers and products) and relevant marketing or brand strategies (most commonly, who are your target customers and what is your brand strategy).
+Next, describe your business objectives (usually in monetary terms), marketing objectives (in terms of customers and products) and relevant marketing or brand strategies (most commonly, who are your target customers and what is your marketing or brand strategy).
 If you are unable to answer all of these questions, don’t worry.
 This just helps clarify a potential need.